crodrigoturner/blog/content/blog/2024-01-01-life-in-squares.md

 ---
 title: Life in squares
 tags: projects
-excerpt: This is a timeline of the most important events I have experienced.

 ---

 This is a timeline of the most important events I have experienced.